Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Another ripoff: Merchant fees

-• The Wall Street Journal reports that some merchants are now charging foreign customers in their home currencies.
-For example, a hotel in Rome might bill an American customer in U.S. dollars instead of euros and earn a 2% to 5% commission for this unrequested "convenience."
+• Some merchants are now charging foreign customers in their home currencies.
+(We've had this happen to us.)
+For example, a hotel in Germany might bill an American customer in U.S. dollars instead of euros and earn a 2% to 5% commission for this unrequested "convenience."
 To avoid such fees, insist on being billed in local currency.
-(The Journal reports that Visa requires merchants to let customers opt out of conversion, and American Express waives its 2% conversion fee if the merchant has converted the charge to a foreign currency.)
+(The Wall Street Journal reports that Visa requires merchants to let customers opt out of conversion, and American Express waives its conversion fee if the merchant has converted the charge to a foreign currency.)

 Currency converter